MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/manage-marketing-instances.md

 # Manage your Dynamics 365 Marketing instances

-Instance-management operations are a standard feature of the Dynamics 365 for Customer Engagement platform.
+Instance-management operations are a standard feature of Dynamics 365 apps for the Common Data Service platform.
 However, Dynamics 365 Marketing adds significant complexity to the system, so there are several extra considerations to keep in mind when you have Marketing installed.

 > [!IMPORTANT]
 > This topic provides details about the exceptions that apply when working with instances where the Marketing app is installed—for all other management tasks, see [Manage instances](../admin/manage-online-instances.md), but read this topic first.